 Having an ROI report doesn't just show how valuable you are to the client and that they should keep having you on retainer.
 It also demonstrates the value of a social media or digital marketing strategy in general!
 If your ROI report depicts an uptick in sales, greater brand awareness, or other benefits to the client, it's a strong selling point on the merits of social and digital, just in case anyone in the C-suite is still iffy about the brave new world of digital.

-On top of that, a comprehensive ROI report will also demonstrate a lot of information about a company’s target demographic, including their perceptions, preferences, and any room for improvement for the strategy.
+On top of that, a comprehensive ROI report will also demonstrate a lot of information about a company's target demographic, including their perceptions, preferences, and any room for improvement in the strategy.

 You may even use positive ROI as leverage for an increased budget.
 Nothing gets board members and chief executives going like green arrows and ever-increasing graphs.